DavidJoacaRo/Budget-Docs/docs/Wiki/Game Mechanics/Entities.md

 Leaving narratives behind, let's analyze.

-Ignoring the fancy text that occupies the whole editor window, we can see The Howler walking (no shit sherlock).
+Ignoring the ~~fancy~~ advanced text that occupies the whole editor window, we can see The Howler walking (no shit sherlock).
 And two types of green shapes on the floor.
 * The one with darker outline means, the possible locations of the AI to navigate.
 * The one with lighter and transparent green, followed by a solid green outline, it means where he is headed to go (or to navigate, walk, etc).